tuomoAhonen/DigiCafe/README.md

 # DigiCafe
-Custom navigation bar & responsiveness with HTML, Javascript, CSS + Haaga-Helia/Digitekniikat JSON homework <br />
+Custom navigation bar with responsiveness made with HTML, JavaScript, CSS + Haaga-Helia/Digitekniikat JSON homework <br />
 Navigation bar's .js file should be rewritten <br />
-Success on CSS, but should be structured better <br />
+Success on styling, but should be structured better <br />
+Should add some responsive styling for content <br />
 2022